 - Less expensive than the Canon 100mm f/2.8

-- The focus limiter switch only includes two positions, while many similar lenses offer a three-position focus limiter
+- The focus limiter switch only includes two positions

 5. Sony FE 90mm f/2.8 Macro G OSS

 If you’re a Sony photographer in need of a world-class macro lens, then look no further than the 90mm f/2.8 Macro, which combines the best of what its Nikon and Canon competitors have to offer.
-Expect this lens to feature strong, durable construction along with dust and moisture resistance, which can be especially helpful when doing macro photography in rain, snow, and more.
+The lens features strong, durable construction along with dust and moisture resistance, which can be especially helpful when doing macro photography in rain, snow, and more.

 Image stabilization can be enabled via a switch on the side, and this lens also has a three-position focus limiter similar to the Canon RF 100mm f/2.8.
 Sony’s lenses are renowned for their superb optical quality and this one is no exception, producing images that are tack sharp with outstanding contrast and color rendition.
 There is a customizable function button, and you can quickly change from manual focus to autofocus with a sliding ring.